zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ColorPicker.md

     ?>

 ### columns
-The number of columns to show in the simple color dropdown.
-For the "basic" and "websafe" palettes this is automatically initialized; if you pass a custom palette then you can set this to some value that makes sense for your colors.
+The number of columns to show in the color dropdown when a pallete is specified.
+This is automatically initialized for the "basic" and "websafe" palettes.
+If you use a custom palette then you can set this to some value that makes sense for your colors.

 #### Returns
 `\Kendo\UI\ColorPicker`